hackclub/terminalcraft/submissions/TerminalBuddy/README.md

 > If you want to stop schema error from happening when using OpenAI or OpenRouter add `"repeatRequest": true` into config.json <br>

 > recommended model: `liquid/lfm-3b` on openrouter.
-It's incredibly cheap and runs well.
+It's incredibly cheap and runs well. <br>
 > recommended model: `anthropic/claude-3.7-sonnet` on openrouter.
 Still pretty cheap, AMAZING performance.

 - Run the file with `python main.py`